Technical analysis is the core of active trading.

 Beginners will enjoy its ChartSchool, StockChart’s educational resource for new traders.

 Its lack of dynamic charting is a real weakness for short-term traders.
 Each time you need to change timeframe or indicators, you’ll have to refresh the chart image.
 There are also limitations on its real-time quotes.
+We cover this in our full StockCharts review.

 The free plan gives you a very limited version of StockCharts’ charting.
 There are three paid tiers — the basic ($14.95 per month) and extra ($24.95 per month) will give most traders the features they need.